Silvester Brito

 Silvester John Brito (September 26, 1937 - October 7, 2018) was an American poet and academic.
 He was an associate professor of anthropology and folklore at the University of Wyoming.

 Early life and education

 Brito was born September 26, 1937, in Delta, Colorado.
 He was of Comanche and Purépecha descent.
-Brito completed a Ph.D. in Folklore at Indiana University.
+Brito completed a Ph.D. in Folklore at Indiana University Bloomington in 1975.

 Career

 Brito was an associate professor for the University of Wyoming, teaching anthropology, American folklore studies, Chicano, and religious studies.
 Brito was a member of M.E.C.h.A. and Keepers of the Fire.